What Are Common Questions Asked in a Job Interview

 How to Read Buying Signals

-Closing the Interview With Impact
+Closing the Interview with Impact

 Use your final opportunity to reinforce fit.
-Summarize in one concise sentence how your top three strengths meet the role’s top needs and mention an immediate contribution you’ll make.
-A well-crafted closing gives interviewers a crisp takeaway that anchors their decision-making.
+Summarise in one concise sentence how your top three strengths meet the role’s top needs and mention an immediate contribution you’ll make.
+A well-crafted closing give interviewers a crisp takeaway that anchors their decision-making.
+After the interview, send a timely follow-up email: thank them, reference one specific discussion point and attach any requested documents.

 Common Mistakes Candidates Make and How To Fix Them

-Many candidates fail not because of lack of skill but because of avoidable process mistakes: underpreparing for the role’s top priorities, failing to quantify outcomes, or skipping mock interviews.
+Many candidates fail not because of lack of skill but because of avoidable process mistakes: under-preparing for the role’s top priorities, failing to quantify outcomes, skipping mock interviews.
 Fix these by using the preparation checklist above, rehearsing out loud, and collecting feedback from people who will challenge your answers for clarity and relevance.

-Post-Interview: Follow-Up, Offers, and Counteroffers
+Post-Interview: Follow-Up, Offers and Counteroffers

 Effective Follow-Up Messages

-A good follow-up adds one new piece of value: a relevant article, a short case of how you would approach a problem they discussed, or a clarification to one of your answers.
+A strong follow-up adds one new piece of value: a relevant article, a short case of how you would approach a problem they discussed, or a clarification to one of your answers.
 Keep it concise—no more than three short paragraphs—and reinforce fit.

 Handling an Offer